Saving trees since 2012Invasive vines choke and smother trees - ultimately killing them.

 The Vine Squad Lops November to April

 Our most up-to-date schedule is posted in the Conservation Commission calendar.
-(You can subscribe to the calendar with a google account.)
+(View online, or subscribe to the calendar with a google account.)

 A bit more about vines